 Simple English definitions for legal terms

-Read a random definition: fiscal
+Read a random definition: throw out

 The Lochner era was a time in American history from 1890 to 1937 when the Supreme Court protected economic rights by striking down laws that regulated working conditions, wages, or hours.
 This was because the court believed in a hands-off approach to the economy, called laissez-faire.
 The most famous case from this era was Lochner v.
 New York, where the court ruled that a law limiting the hours bakers could work was unconstitutional.
 The Lochner era ended when President Roosevelt threatened to add more judges to the Supreme Court to support his New Deal policies.